jfjlaros/simpleRPC/docs/protocol.rst

 second method, etc.

 There are two types of calls to the device: the method discovery call and a remote procedure call.
-In both cases, the communication is initiated by the host by writing one byte to the serial device.
-If this byte maps to an exported method, a remote procedure call is initiated, the method discovery procedure is executed otherwise.
+In both cases, communication is initiated by the host by writing one byte to the serial device.

 Method discovery